 - A program consists of a set of classes. - Features are declared in classes.
-They define operations on objects constructed from classes. - Queries answer questions.
-They have a result type. - Commands execute actions.
-They do not have any result type.
+They define operations on objects created from classes. - Queries answer questions.
+The answer is provided in a variable called Result. - Commands execute actions.
+They do not provide any result, so there is no a variable called Result that we can use. - > Another name for a class is also type. - Class and Type are not exactly the same, but they are close enough for now, and we will learn the difference later on.